Last Updated on Samuel Franklinby

 What is Stress Resistance Needed For in Tarkov?

-As noted above this requirement can often catch players unaware on their road to the Kappa container as this quest is deep into the Tarkov quest tree and with players regularly using painkillers before fights (particularly PvP orientated Neutraliser players) in the current meta this can really halt your progression and leave you scrambling for levels.
+As noted above this requirement can often catch players unaware on their road to the Kappa from The Collector quest as this is deep into the Tarkov quest tree and with players regularly using painkillers before fights (particularly PvP orientated Neutraliser players) in the current meta this can really halt your progression and leave you scrambling for levels.